laurahspencer/LabNotebook/_posts/2024-11-19-GWAS-day3-growth-condition-markers.md

 ![growth-condition-logp3-manhattan](https://github.com/user-attachments/assets/b7d08fa9-b241-4438-9e46-2a51f8fc57e3)

 I pulled genotype probabilties for the putative growth/condition markers (those in green above) by subsetting the experimental fish beagle file, then ran PCAngsd on just those sites.
 This generated a covariance matrix, which I brought into R to run PCA.
 Here is a PCA biblot of experimental fish (PC1 x PC2).
 PC1 explains 66% of the variation in these putative performance markers.
-I've color-coded points by the composite index, with higher numbers in yellow (on the left) indicating fish with high growth/condition.
+I've color-coded points by the composite index, with highest numbers in yellow (on the left) indicating fish with high growth/condition.

 ![image](https://github.com/user-attachments/assets/6a5b8e06-8afe-440d-9c75-f64c3f83554d)